-The Metacademy or The Artist The Thinker is the title of my research.
-Here I created a model that facilitates the commonly unspoken exploration of the connections between the institutions involved in the art world (the museum, the government, the media, the art school, etc.).
+The Metacademy or The Artist The Thinker is the title of my research, where I created a model that exposes the non-spoken connections, the secrets between the institutions involved in the art world (the museum, the government, the media, the art school, etc).
 The model aim is to empower the artist: “These relationships are discussed within the art institution, but in a space exempt from the constraints of the organisation, in a spirit of a counter-culture”.
-It draws from ideas based on Institutional Critique with authors such as Andrea Fraser, and Relational Aesthetics with Nicholas Bourriaud.
+It draws from ideas based on Institutional Critique with authors such as Andrea Fraser, and Nicholas Bourriaud’s Relational Aesthetics.

 I began with Dialogue session for Sheffield University Hispanic Studies, Department for Lifelong Learning, in 2014.
-There I explore with English students advanced in Spanish language, the possibilities of thinking collectively in a second language.
+Where I explore with English students advanced in the Spanish language, the possibilities of thinking collectively in a second language.

-As part of the Metacademy research, I drew also a series of political cartoons called The Artist The Thinker.
+As part of the Metacademy research, I drew also a series of political cartoons called The Metacademy or the Artist The Thinker.
 One was featured in Art Monthly, in the article The Economy of Art by Professor Michael Corris. http://en.wikipedia.org/wiki/Michael_Corris

-My political drawing Portrait Of The Artist based on the Metacademy model was referenced in the book Creating Cultural Capital (2015) ed.
+My political drawing Portrait Of The Artist based on the Metacademy model was cited in the book Creating Cultural Capital: Cultural Entrepreneurship, in Theory, Pedagogy and Practice (2015) ed.
 Eburon Academic Publishers, Netherlands.
 Series Pioneering Minds Worldwide. http://www.eburon.nl/creating_cultural_capital